aero-ware/aero-bot/README.md

 adminIds=<a comma separated list of user IDs that should be the bot owner(s)>
 ```
 4. Run `node .` to run the bot!
+5. Generate yourself an invite link using the OAuth2 tab of the application page, check scope `bot` and be sure to give it the `Administrator` permission.

 ---
-## Bot Documentation
+## Library Documentation
-This bot uses the [Discord.js](https://npmjs.com/package/discord.js) library to take advantage of its easy access to the Discord API without having to directly and manually send HTTP requests to Discord [Discord.js docs](https://discord.js.org/#/docs/main/stable/general/welcome).
+This bot uses the [Discord.js](https://discord.js.org/#/docs/main/stable/general/welcome) library to take advantage of its easy access to the Discord API without having to directly and manually send HTTP requests to Discord.

 It also uses the [WOKCommands command handler](https://github.com/AlexzanderFlores/WOKCommands) to use its pre-made advanced command handler that has many advantages to making one manually.

 The [mongoose](https://npmjs.com/package/mongoose) library is used to access the mongoDB database.

 Finally, the [ms](https://npmjs.com/package/ms) package is used in certain commands to convert strings such as `1d6h` into milliseconds.

+---
+## Bot Documentation
+Information for all the commands of this bot can be found by running `>help` (using the correct prefix) and navingating the resulting embed.
+In the future, I may add a GitHub Pages website with all the command information for the bot.
+If anyone wants to help with that, check [Development](#Development).

 ---
 ## Development

 ### Filing Issues
 If you found a bug or want to submit an idea for a feature or something else in between, the best place for that would be in an **issue**.
 If you submit an issue, please be sure to apply the appropriate labels so that I can filter through them easier.

 ### Implementing fixes/features yourself
 Should you desire to work on what you have suggested, don't hesitate to fork this repo and work on it yourself and create and link a pull request.
 Please remember to apply the diy-fix label to your issue and PR.